── Attaching core tidyverse packages ──────────────────────── tidyverse 2.0.0 ──

 Before we begin…

-Download the following data files to your computer:
+Download the following data files to your computer from the GradStats > Data Wrangling > Data.

 Using the tidyverse vs built-in data reading functions